impactorbitco/handbook-main/content/ims/policies/HR/Induction and Probation Period Policy.md

 For any questions or clarification regarding this policy, employees should contact the HR department.

-This policy is effective as of [insert date] and applies to all new employees joining Green Orbit Digital from this date onwards.
+This policy is effective as of [insert date] and applies to all new employees joining Impact Orbit Creative Group from this date onwards.